+1. Define TDS?

-- 1. What is the substance or compound manufactured from aluminum hydroxide by dehydroxylating it in a way that produces a highly porous material? - 2.
-Define TDS? - 3.
-What is the substance or compound forms especially strong complexes with Mn(II), Cu(II), Fe(III), Pb (II) and Cr(III)? - 4.
-Which compound/element can dissolve and accumulate in underground water sources, such as wells, and in the air in your home? - 5.
-The EPA set a standard limit or the amount of what element in drinking water to 10 ppb? - 6.
-Which compound/element/substance is a chemical that occurs naturally in the earth's crust.
-When rocks, minerals, and soil erode, they release this compound/ element/substance into water supplies?
+2. What is the substance or compound forms especially strong complexes with Mn(II), Cu(II), Fe(III), Pb (II) and Cr(III)?

+3. Which compound/element can dissolve and accumulate in undergroundwater sources, such as wells, and in the air in your home?

+4. The EPA set a standard limit or the amount of what element in drinking water to 10 ppb?

+5. Which compound/element/substance is a chemical that occurs naturally in the earth's crust.
+When rocks, minerals, and soil erode, they release this compound/element/substance into water supplies?